vmagelo/msdocs-django-three-azure-services/README.md

 | pattern&nbsp;1 | app service principal <br> add AZURE_CLIENT_ID, AZURE_TENANT_ID, and AZURE_CLIENT_SECRET to the *.env* file | app service principal <br> configure app settings for AZURE_CLIENT_ID, AZURE_TENANT_ID, and AZURE_CLIENT_SECRET |
 | pattern&nbsp;2 | AD group, developer account<br> login in with `az login` | managed identity<br> configure as shown in [Authentication Azure-hosted app to Azure resources](https://docs.microsoft.com/en-us/azure/developer/python/sdk/authentication-azure-hosted-apps) |

 The code doesn't change between pattern 1 and 2, only what goes into *.env* file in local dev case.
-We are primarily interested in pattern 2 and showing that with managed identity in Azure.
+We are primarily interested in pattern 2 and showing local authentication to Azure with developer account and authentication in Azure with a managed identity.

-See [Tip 7](#tip-7) below for a bit of gotcha using developer account.
+See [Tip 7](#tip-7) below for something to watch out for when using developer account.

 Example screenshot: